blakedietz/vscode-snippets-liveview/README.md

 <pre>
 <% $0 %>
 </pre>

 # Contributing

 ## Generating snippets and documentation

 ### Update the version

-Before genreating documentation make sure that the package.json version field is changed to reflect the new semver for the changes.
+Before generating documentation make sure that the package.json version field is changed to reflect the new semver for the changes.

 ## Run the build script